Jursdotme/secondthought/README.md

 -	Ready to use [Gulp](http://gulpjs.com/) integration
 -	Smartly organized starter SCSS folder that will help you to quickly get your design off the ground.
 -	The MIT license in license.txt.
 Use it to make something cool.

+## Install

+Setting up your project is easy.

+1. If it is not installed already, install [Bundler](http://bundler.io/) with the command:
+> $ gem install bundler

+2. Next we'll use Bundler to install gem dependancies:
+> $ bundle install

+  This will make sure you have the correct version of the required gems installed.

+3. Third step is to install node modules with [npm](http://nodejs.org/):
+> $ npm install

+4. Last step is to install project dependancies with [Bower](http://bower.io/):
+> $ bower install

 ![Inzite Badge](https://raw.githubusercontent.com/Jursdotme/secondthought/master/img/inzite-badge.png)